Immigration limits are ‘playing with fire’

 - What do we know?

 - It is understood that a pledge to reduce net migration to the UK to the “tens of thousands” will again be included in the Conservative manifesto.
-We know that migration to the UK has soared in the last 20 years, and that it has become one of the most divisive issues in politics.
+Migration to the UK has soared in the last 20 years, becoming one of the most divisive issues in politics.

 - What do we not know?

-- The party manifestos are expected to be published next week.
+- The party manifestos — statements of proposed policies — are expected to be published next week.

 - The focal point of the protests, which took place in November and December of 2010, was a series of marches in Central London.
-At one protest, several hundred marchers branched off to attack and occupy the Conservative Party headquarters.
-This behaviour was widely condemned in the media and divided the student movement over the legitimacy of such tactics.
+Outbreaks of violence at some of the protests were widely condemned in the media and divided the student movement over the use of such tactics.